 Depending on the severity of the illness, these depressive and manic states can be highly disabling and may precipitate medical emergencies.
 Bipolar depression tends to manifest more frequently than mania in most people, and some people experience mixed episodes where symptoms of depression and mania appear simultaneously.

-If individuals suffering from bipolar disorder do not get treatment, their conditions can get significantly worse over time.
+If individuals suffering do not get bipolar disorder treatment, their conditions can get significantly worse over time.
 Fortunately, this disorder is highly responsive to treatment, and the long-term prognosis for people diagnosed with bipolar is excellent—assuming they seek help before it is too late.

 Bipolar Disorder Statistics

 The numbers on bipolar disorder tell a tale of hardship and struggle, and the circumstances are especially daunting for those who don’t get diagnosed and don’t receive treatment.